Brown University Sociology Graduate Student Publications -- featuring 2016-2018 graduates & current students with publication dates from 2015-forward:

 Bohrt, Marcelo and José Itzigsohn.
 2015.
 “Class, Race, and the Incorporation of Latinos/as: Testing the Stratified Ethnoracial Incorporation Approach.”
 Sociology of Race and Ethnicity 1(3):360-377

 Botoeva, Aisalkyn.
-Forthcoming.
-“Transnational Islamic Banks & Local Markets in Central Asia” in Islam, Society and Politics in Central Asia.
-Pauline Jones Luong (eds).
+2017.
+“Transnational Islamic Banks & Local Markets in Central Asia” in Islam, Society and Politics in Central Asia, Central Eurasia in Context Book Series, Pittsburgh, PA: Univ. of Pittsburgh Press, ed, Pauline Jones Luong.

 Bouek, Jennifer W. 2018.
 "Navigating Networks: How Nonprofit Network Membership Shapes Response to Resource Scarcity."
 Social Problems 65:11-32.